Saxonica/SaxonJS-Tutorial-2021/README.md

 If you’ve never pulled a container from GitHub, you’ll have to authenticate first.
 Follow [the instructions](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry) from GitHub.
-(Go ahead and setup a personal access token for this purpose.
+(Go ahead and set up a personal access token for this purpose.
 We’re not building an automated workflow so the remarks about `GITHUB_TOKEN`s don’t really apply.)

 After you’ve authenticated, pull the container we built for this